xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 separate options (like `ls -A`) or, in file browsers, to enable settings like **Show Hidden Files**." %}

-xPacks aware tools, like the **GNU MCU Eclipse plug-ins** automatically identify binaries installed with xpm and provide a convenient method to manage paths.
+xPacks aware tools, like the **Eclipse Embedded CDT plug-ins** automatically identify binaries installed with xpm and provide a convenient method to manage paths.